ASEAN Declaration: Sports-Shirt Diplomacy

 On August 4, Singapore Foreign Minister S. Rajaratnam arrived to Bangkok first.
 Accompanied by senior officials including Woon Wah Siang, S. R. Nathan, Ngiam Tong Dow, and S. Dhanabalan.
 Singapore had carried modest but concrete economic proposals, including plans for a joint shipping line, industrial rationalisation, and regional cooperation among rice-producing countries to reduce rising rice prices.
 Rajaratnam emphasised the importance of small countries forming economic groupings to achieve equality with developed nations.
 Philippines's foreign affairs secretary, Narciso Ramos also arrived on the same day.
 After landing in Bangkok, the delegated were then re-routed to Bang Saen.

 On August 5 in the afternoon, Malaysia's Deputy Prime Minister Tun Abdul Razak arrived to Bangkok.
 Abdul Razak was accompanied by the deputy secretary to the Ministry of Foreign Affairs, Hussain Osman, Zainal Abidin bin Sulong and Zain Azraai, and an official of the Economic Planning Unit, Pang Kon Hkee.
 The Malaysian delegation planned to return on August 11.
 Not long after, Indonesia's foreign minister, Adam Malik landed after the arrival of Malaysia's delegation.
 Initially, Malik expressed hesitation about attending the Bangkok summit due to being closely coinciding with Indonesia's Independence Day celebrations on 17 August.
 As a result, his participation in the declaration was briefly delayed.
 The same day, the Ministers played golf at the Bangpra Golf Club in Bang Saen.
 Malik held reason for not joining the game due to not being a golfer.
 Using the opportunity, the Ministers would talk on how to integrate Indonesia within the ASEAN framework as Indonesia was not a member of the Asian and Pacific Council (ASPAC) and the Association of Southeast Asia (ASA).

 On August 6, the five foreign ministers played a round of golf at the par-72, Bangpra Golf Club.
-During the game, the ministers used humor and personal anecdotes to diffuse tensions, allowing them to discreetly introduce proposals and explore potential compromises on key issues.
+During the game, the ministers used humour and personal anecdotes to diffuse tensions, allowing them to discreetly introduce proposals and explore potential compromises on key issues.
 Meanwhile, among the topics discussed at Bang Saen House were plans were to expand projects initially developed under ASA, including fisheries, education, cultural exchanges, and aerial services, as well as the possibility of establishing a joint Asian airline and shipping line.
 However, many of the ministers privately agreed that the most critical objective was to reintegrate Indonesia into the "family of nations."
 On the night, the leaders further discussed on the structure and framework of the regional grouping back at the Bang Saen House.
 The Malaysian and Filipino delegation also discussed on the Sabah issue, concluding on an anti-smuggling agreement between the two countries and a summit by September.
 After another related meeting by the morning of August 7, Thanat Khoman stated that there was "very favourable attitude" toward the formation of the association.
 The Ministers are then scheduled to meet in a closed working session by August 8 and an open meeting on Tuesday to announce the new body.